This guest post is written by Milan Stojković, online travel marketing professional from MS Travel Marketing.

 Now we only have to react to the opportunities that may surface.
-Below, I have listed the 3 main ways to respond to tweets which we follow and when we will use them:
+Below I have listed the three main ways to respond to tweets which we follow and when we will use them:

-We will use retweeting in the same manner as ‘liking’ tweets, but less often and only if we think that they deserve retweeting.
-Also, we will use retweeting when we want to spread some news about something, such as to additionally promote news or events [in Rome].
+We will use retweeting in the same manner as “liking” tweets, but less often and only if we think that they deserve retweeting.
+Also, we will use retweeting when we want to spread some news about something, such as to promote news or events (in Rome).

 When we reply to tweets, it’s important that these replies are useful or interesting.
 You should minimize direct promotion of your business in this scenario.
 If someone is, for instance, looking for a clinic or a mechanic in Rome, it is our duty to give them information and the telephone number of the best doctor or mechanic that we know.
 It’s true that we don’t directly benefit from this, but we will solve that person’s problem, and they will certainly be grateful for our help.
 And then, which tour company do you think will be their first consideration when they next visit Rome?
 Or who do you think they will recommend to their friends before their trip?